 - 1. Gives approval and love unconditionally. - 2.
 Focuses on what the receiver feels or thinks.
-It is sincere and fosters trust in one's inner voice and judgment. - still in progress.
+It is sincere and fosters trust in one's inner voice and judgment. - 3.
+Points out any effort made, even if a task is still in progress.
 It focuses on what is right or positive. - 4.
 Describes improvements already made.
 Expectations are realistic.
 There is no pressure to be perfect, just to do one's best and strive for excellence. - 5.
 Uses words that describe the value of the job or the internal qualities displayed while doing it. - 6.
 Focuses on cooperation and building on the strengths of each family member. - 7.
 Is given any time, even when people are discouraged. - 8.
 Mistakes are opportunities to learn.